I had a long post on Deadlifts published few weeks ago where I talked about why I don’t introduce them right away.

 What about all the ways clients will mess up?!

-Now let’s talk about your coaching skills, because if you’re not able to coach people through everything that I shared with you, the execution will fall short, the results will not happen, and the client will not buy into your training.
+Now let’s talk about your coaching skills, because if you’re not able to coach people through everything I shared with you, the execution will fall short, the results will not happen, and the client will not buy into your training.

 Have you ever attended a seminar where they picked you as an exercise demo?
 For 5 minutes, you get to feel what it’s like to be coached by the instructor.
 You get to respond to their verbal and manual cues, which allows you to feel what your clients will need to feel.